 Step 1: Get A Doctor’s Note

-Request an official, written celiac diagnosis from your doctor.
+Request an official, written celiac disease diagnosis from your doctor.

 Submit this documentation with your other completed forms (see Step 4).
 Make sure to keep a copy for your records!